If your Level Card is declined, it likely happened for one of these reasons:

 - Your Level Card is suspended.
 If you’ve accidentally locked your card, you can visit the Activity section of the app to unlock it.
 If you don’t pay Level back for ineligible transactions, your employer may also have chosen to suspend your Level Card.

 - You haven’t activated your Level Card.
-You’ll need to activate your card before use by following the instructions in the Card section of the app.
+You’ll need to activate your card before use.

 - Your plan requires a preauthorization for your purchase.